Streamerbot/docs/streamerbot/3.api/1.sub-actions/core/file-io/read-lines-from-file.md

 `line#` | Change the `#` to the line number e.g. if you have 3 lines it wil output: `line0`, `line1`, `line2`
 `fileFound` |  This can be used to see if the file is present.
 Returns true or false.

 > The line count number starts at 0.
-E.g. if your linecount is 20, your `line#` will go from 0-19.
+E.g. if your line count is 20, your `line#` will go from 0-19.
 {.is-info}

 ---